-My greatest fascination in this life is with the area of theology known as ‘divine ontology’ – in other words, the nature of God’s being.
-I actually feel quite excited whenever I direct my attention towards this subject area and ponder the immensity of the universe and what this indicates in relation to its Creator.
+My greatest fascination in this life is with the area of theology known as ‘divine ontology’ — the nature of God’s being.
+I actually feel quite excited whenever I direct my attention towards this subject area and ponder the immensity of the universe and what this indicates in relation to its creator.

 Perhaps the one attribute of God that delights me the most is His aseity.
-Without being too gushing about it, the truth is I find it difficult to capture in words the extent to which I’m enthralled by this.
+Without intending to gush, the truth is I find it difficult to capture in words the extent to which I’m enthralled by this.
 It is a truly wonderful and awe-inspiring concept to behold.

-What I love about the concept of aseity is that despite being a logical explanation of one of God’s fundamental attributes, it is still deeply mysterious.
-I invite you to meditate on this concept in all its richness, and should you feel the urge, leave a comment below explaining what the idea means to you.
+What I love about the concept of aseity is that, despite being a logical explanation of one of God’s fundamental attributes, it is still deeply mysterious.
+I invite you to meditate on this concept in all its richness.